cristiklein/simpy/docs/examples/gas_station_refuel.rst

 The gas station has a limited number of fuel pumps and a fuel tank that is shared between the fuel pumps.
-The gas station is thus modeled as :class:`~simpy.resources.Resource`.
-The shared fuel tank is modeled with a :class:`~simpy.resources.Container`.
+The gas station is thus modeled as :class:`~simpy.resources.resource.Resource`.
+The shared fuel tank is modeled with a :class:`~simpy.resources.container.Container`.

 Vehicles arriving at the gas station first request a fuel pump from the station.
 Once they acquire one, they try to take the desired amount of fuel